-On a periodic basis, it is prudent for the regulator to review whether its past approach was effective or whether any changes are required.
+On a periodic basis, it is prudent for the regulator to review the effectiveness of its past approach.
 Accordingly, there are some core issues that directly impact tariff structures and rates, which the RIC must address in its approach for the second Price Review.
 These are discussed further below.